 For nearly 6 years, Joe shepherded Trinity Baptist Church in Conyers, Georgia, a community born out of the trauma of Southern Baptist conflict and identity.
 Now, Joe serves as pastor of the First Baptist Church of Vero Beach, whose own mission navigates a shifting culture in a growing beach-front community.

-In his capacity as pastor and chaplain, Joe has provided support and advocacy for those facing anxiety disorders (such as bi-polar disorder), PTSD, and gun-violence related trauma.
-Joe has been informed by — and has endorsed the work of — Dr. Jennifer Baldwin, founder of The Center for Trauma-Sensitive Faith Leadership.
+In his capacity as pastor and chaplain, Joe has provided support and advocacy for those facing anxiety disorders (such as bi-polar disorder), PTSD, Institutional Betrayal, and gun-violence related trauma.
+Joe has been informed by — and has endorsed the work of — Dr. Jennifer Baldwin, founder of The Center for Trauma-Sensitive Faith Leadership, as well as the work by Baptist ethicist David Gushee.

 Joe has made an effort to become versed in racial reconciliation efforts, including facilitating Anglo-African American dialogue, educational opportunities, and partnerships in the church and in the community.
 Check out these resources for more information: